CMS-Enterprise/easi-app/docs/dev_environment_setup.md

 **All developers:**
 - VS Code will recommend installing the extensions specified in [`.vscode/extensions.json`](./.vscode/extensions.json).
 Install all of them.
 - The Go extension should prompt you to install the analysis tools it uses.
 Install all of them.
 See [these instructions](https://github.com/golang/vscode-go/blob/master/README.md#tools) for more details.

+## Starting the application

+With all dependencies installed, you should be able to start the application.
+See [these instructions](./dev_script_usage.md#starting-the-application) on how to use the development script to run the application locally.